The Arts Institute (GIA)

 Brittney Malik | RA

 Brittney comes to you from Burlington, VT.
-As a performing artist and newly found visual artist, she found her love of creation and exploration as a GIA student in 2014.
+As a performing artist, she found her love of creation and exploration as a GIA student in 2014.
 She studied Theater at Northern Vermont University – Johnson, where she focused on Acting and Directing.
 During that time, she found a love for fusing artistic expression with activism and self-awareness.
-She is co-founder of Black Sacred Soul, a clothing company where she and her partner create and print custom designs.
-As of late, when not auditioning or using the heat press, she can be found recording music, streaming online, and playing in a field with her dog Nova.
+She currently works with a non-profit production company called Grimm’s Domain, where they create spaces for QTBIPOC and disabled performers and artists to explore their crafts in safe community spaces.
+As of late, when not auditioning, performing or producing shows, she can be found making music in her duo group B.O.K., streaming online, and playing in a field with her dog Nova.
 She truly enjoys the conversations and connections to be made when sharing and creating art with her peers and she is excited to get the chance to do that with you all at GIA this summer!

 Aja Selbach-Broad | RA

 Aja is a filmmaker currently living and working in Atlanta, Georgia.
 After growing up in the woods of Southern VT and attending GIA as a student many moons ago; Aja followed his passion for filmmaking to Syracuse University where he received a BFA in Film, and to FAMU international in Prague in the Czech Republic where he studied 35mm.
 Between smaller and more personal artistic endeavors, Aja works full time as a set lighting technician on feature films; from tasteless comedies for streamers, to indie award show darlings, to big marvel blockbusters.
-After finishing principal photography on Black Panther 2 last year, Aja moved on to his first ever self-produced feature film that was shot right here in Vermont in the fall, alongside many artistic collaborators from GIA and beyond.
-Aside from trying to avoid burnout on Captain America 4 all year, he also loves to watch movies of any kind (ideally on the big screen), binge-read fantasy and sci-fi, listen to music that sounds like breaking machinery, ride his onewheel and have a nice cup of PG tips English tea.
+After finishing principal photography on Black Panther 2 in 2022, Aja moved on to his first ever self-produced feature film that was shot right here in Vermont in the fall, alongside many artistic collaborators from GIA and beyond.
+Aside from trying to avoid burnout on Captain America 4 and a yet to be released SNL Biopic all last year; he also loves to watch movies of any kind (ideally on the big screen), binge-read fantasy and sci-fi, listen to music that sounds like breaking machinery, ride his onewheel and have a nice cup of PG tips English tea.
 He truly cannot wait to spend the summer returning to his roots and helping to try and pass on the artistic passion to young artists in his home state of VT.

 Kaelan Selbach-Broad | RA